-One can consider more generic purifications in condensed matter systems.
+- One can consider more generic purifications in condensed matter systems.
 In our paper, we mainly focus on the vacuum states, and it will be crucial to test the purification independence for the BPE in other pure states which are excited.
-For example, it would be interesting to compute BPE in 2d free CFTs explicitly and compare with existing techniques [95] to see the numerical advantages.

-- Both the EWCS and reflected entropy can be defined in higher dimensions, and it will be interesting to test the correspondence between the EWCS and the BPE in higher dimensions.
+For example, it would be interesting to compute BPE in 2d free CFTs explicitly and compare it with existing techniques [100] to see the numerical advantages. - Both the EWCS and reflected entropy can be defined in higher dimensions, and it will be interesting to test the correspondence between the EWCS and the BPE in higher dimensions.
 In some highly symmetric configurations, the ALC proposal can still be valid.
-One can also use the formula for the so-called extensive mutual information [25,96] to compute the PEE in higher dimensional CFTs. - One workable case is the (warped) AdS_3 / warped CFT correspondence [97,98], where the geometric picture for entanglement entropy was also worked out in [51,78,99].
-In this case, EWCS can be constructed in a similar way as in the flat case, hence it is also possible to test the correspondence between the EWCS and the BPE. - Our calculations of BPE can also be generalized to the finite temperature cases and for other gravity duals like topological massive gravity (TMG) with non-zero c_L .
-The crossing PEE is supposed to be non-zero and should depend on the topological term as obtained in the context of the entanglement negativity [79].
-The generalization of the EoP and EWCS from bipartite states to multipartite states was explored in [100, 101], it will also be interesting to explore the similar generalization for the BPE. - It will be interesting to explore the dynamics of the BPE and, more generally, the crossing PEEs by inserting heavy operators, which can be understood as the shock-wave perturbation from the dual geometry [102, 103].
+One can also use the formula for the so-called extensive mutual information [28, 101] to compute the PEE in higher dimensional CFTs. - One workable case is the (warped) AdS3/ warped CFT correspondence [102, 103], where the geometric picture for entanglement entropy was also worked out in [55, 82, 104].
+In this case, EWCS can be constructed in a similar way as in the flat case; hence it is also possible to test the correspondence between the EWCS and the BPE. - Our calculations of BPE can also be generalized to the finite temperature cases and for other gravity duals like topological massive gravity (TMG) with non-zero $c_L$ .
+The crossing PEE is supposed to be non-zero and should depend on the topological term as obtained in the context of the entanglement negativity [83].
+The generalization of the EoP and EWCS from bipartite states to multipartite states was explored in [105, 106], it will also be interesting to explore the similar generalization for the BPE. - It will be interesting to explore the dynamics of the BPE and, more generally, the crossing PEEs by inserting heavy operators, which can be understood as the shock-wave perturbation from the dual geometry [107, 108]. - Both the BPE and the entanglement negativity are measures of mixed state correlations, which in holographic CFTs are captured by the same dual, i.e., the EWCS [17].
+However, the entanglement negativity is computed directly via the density matrix, while a definition for the PEE or BPE based on the density matrix is still not clear.
+Hence a direct comparison between them is quite tricky.
+Nevertheless, exploring the relation between the BPE and entanglement negativity is an interesting avenue of research. - The entanglement negativity contour was previously examined in [54], where a version similar to the ALC proposal for negativity was introduced.
+It will be possible to impose balance conditions on the negativity, which might also provide a version of BPE for the negativity.